 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee currently consists of Dr. Salzmann, Dr. Ben, and Ms. Jacques.
-Ms. Jacques is the Chair of the Nominating and Corporate Governance Committee nominates individuals to be elected to the full board by our stockholders.
+Ms. Jacques is the Chair of the Nominating and Corporate Governance Committee.
+Our Nominating and Corporate Governance Committee met 3 times in 2023.
+The Nominating and Corporate Governance Committee nominates individuals to be elected to the full board by our stockholders.
 The Nominating and Corporate Governance Committee considers recommendations from stockholders if submitted in a timely manner in accordance with the procedures set forth in our bylaws and will apply the same criteria to all persons being considered.
 All members of the Nominating and Corporate Governance Committee are independent directors as defined under the Nasdaq Listing Rules.
 Our Board has adopted a written charter for the Nominating and Corporate Governance Committee.
 A copy of the charter is posted under the "Investors" tab under "Governance" in our website, which is located at www.corbuspharma.com.